Here's what we found for you

 Coleman Health Services – Alliance

-Offers comprehensive, whole person treatment to children, adults and families in the communities we serve – regardless of their ability to pay
+Offers comprehensive, whole-person treatment to children, adults and families in the communities we serve – regardless of their ability to pay.

 Delivers mental health, substance use, residential, and rehabilitation services

-Mon- Fri 11am – 12pm
+Walk-in Clinic: Mon- Fri 11am – 12pm

 1410 West State St.